pgRouting/workshop/docs/basic/graph_views.rst

   - The speed is ``2 mts/sec``.

 - Exclude `motorway` , `primary` and `secondary` segments.
-- Data needed in the view for further prossesing.
+- Data needed in the view for further processing.

   - `length_m` The length in meters.
   - `the_geom` The geometry.